-If you think about the number of attacks on the rise in the world, statistics and figures would proved you all.
-For example, if you think about preventing attacks such as, Man-in-the-Middle attacks, guidance in implementing the right TLS Protocol, formerly called SSL is important.
+If you think about the number of attacks on the rise in the world, statistics and figures would prove you all.
+For example, if you think about preventing attacks such as Man-in-the-Middle attacks, guidance in implementing the right TLS Protocol, formerly called SSL is important.
 TLS is the security protocol that underlies the web.
 Passive attacks such as tapping – Monitoring of unencrypted communications, Encryption – Intercepting encrypted information flows, Scanning – Scanning ports connected on the Internet and Traffic analysis – building and processing of information from data analysis are surely on the rise.
-The RFC 7258 as described emphasised on pervasive monitoring mitigations where possible.
-Pervasive monitoring is also described as an attack and therefore it is an offence.
+The RFC 7258 as described emphasized on pervasive monitoring mitigations where possible.
+Pervasive monitoring is also described as an attack and therefore it is an offense.

 In 2017, we had so many cybersecurity disasters – Active attacks such as the Shadow Brokers which claimed to have breached the spy tools of the elite NSA-linked operation known as the Equation Group.
 We had also the WannaCry which netted almost 52 bitcoins, or about $130,000.
 The Wikileaks CIA Vault 7 which contains alleged spying operations and hacking tools.
-The hackers.mu team, clearly reacted on this issue under the Operation Crypto Redemption and submitted several patches and encouraged many Open Source organisations to patch up those vulnerabilities.
+The cyberstorm.mu team, clearly reacted on this issue under the Operation Crypto Redemption and submitted several patches and encouraged many Open Source organizations to patch up those vulnerabilities.
 According to Africa News, only South Africa seem to be impacted.
-It can clearly be seen that the attackers know which country they are aiming during mass phishing.AFRICA least hit by WANNACRY - Photo credits Africanews.com
+It can clearly be seen that the attackers know which country they are aiming during mass phishing.

-The fundamental of pervasive monitoring remain mostly about building profiles of a person.
-It is clear that many are vulnerable to these type of attacks due to presence on social media and social networks.
+The fundamental of pervasive monitoring remains mostly about building profiles of a person.
+It is clear that many are vulnerable to these type of attacks due to the presence on social media and social networks.
 A nation can be a target!
 Staffs from a particular company can be a target!
-But what is most sensible is when the data from pervasive monitoring has already been processed into meaningful information, attackers can sell those information which cost millions and maybe billions of dollars.
+But what is most sensible is when the data from pervasive monitoring has already been processed into meaningful information, attackers can sell that information which cost millions and maybe billions of dollars.

 Over the past decade, the billion people who live in Africa have experienced the fastest growth the continent has ever seen, and many of its countries (Nigeria, Ethiopia, Mozambique, Guinea) are among the fastest growing in the world.
 A growing body of evidence backs our view that as Africa’s population doubles to two billion over the next several decades, its GDP will increase from $2 trillion today to $29 trillion in today’s money by 2050.
 What has changed?
-Many governments have learnt from their mistakes and seen the positive reform examples not just in Asia, but more importantly in Africa itself, from Mauritius to Botswana and Cape Verde, and now Ghana to Rwanda.
+Many governments have learned from their mistakes and seen the positive reform examples not just in Asia, but more importantly in Africa itself, from Mauritius to Botswana and Cape Verde, and now Ghana to Rwanda.
 In most countries there has been no single reform miracle, like China’s in 1978 or India’s in 1991, but rather a series of small steps which taken together have been just as powerful. – cnn.com

 Since Africa is on the edge of a rich economy boom, passive attacks will be on the rise probably from many other countries which will want to invest heavily.
 But where to invest?
 How much to invest?
 The information will be on sale probably from a cheap pervasive monitoring instead of an expensive survey!

 We all knew that it is difficult to detect pervasive monitoring.
-However, I believe that data which had been processed from pervasive monitoring can still be analysed again to understand how it was used.
-For example: Pervasive data gathered during a previous election campaign comparison with a new election campaign.
+However, I believe that data which had been processed from pervasive monitoring can still be analyzed again to understand how it was used.
+For example, Pervasive data gathered during a previous election campaign comparison with a new election campaign.
 The dark web is not just being used by individuals.
-According to Corregedor, private organisations and governments are increasingly using it as a source of threat intelligence.
-With the threat of cybercrime comes the threat of cyberwarfare, and state-sponsored attacks on multinational corporations or other countries.
+According to Corregedor, private organizations and governments are increasingly using it as a source of threat intelligence.
+With the threat of cybercrime comes the threat of cyber warfare, and state-sponsored attacks on multinational corporations or other countries.
 South Africa, as with any other country, is equally at risk from this kind of threat, Corredegor says, because it is difficult to monitor the dark web for national threat intelligence. – mg.co.za

-As first defence, it would be better to adopt TLS to prevent eavesdropping.
+As the first defense, it would be better to adopt TLS to prevent eavesdropping.
 The use of DNSSEC, SMTP Strict Transport Security and various other security protocols should be taken into consideration.
 Bear in mind that DNS tells all about you, from where you shop, what you shop online, what web pages you looked out and what you purchased!
-ISPs should enforced security protocols such as PKIs (Public Key Infrastructure), DANE (DNS Authentication of Named Entities) and DKIM (Domain Keys Infrastructure Mails).
+ISPs should enforce security protocols such as PKIs (Public Key Infrastructure), DANE (DNS Authentication of Named Entities) and DKIM (Domain Keys Infrastructure Mails).
 Improving internet infrastructure must progress before it is too late.
 Emails that are not digitally signed are also a good source of data to be processed anew.
 A simple example of dead.letters can be a source of getting gathering data on the internet.